Pachyderm Artists Go Public.

 Most Colorado Springs residents are unaware that we have a renowned artist living in our midst.
 Her work has been showcased in galleries, the Colorado Springs Airport, and the City Council chamber; purchased by patrons of all backgrounds; and publicized in several places.

 Who is this artist?
-Her name is Lucky, and she is one of four African elephants residing at Cheyenne Mountain Zoo!
+Her name is Lucky, and she was the first one of the six African elephants residing at Cheyenne Mountain Zoo to paint!

 Unique Benefits of Elephant Art